codebyhenry/dockerfiles/extra/multipass.md

 ## mount after launch

-example if you want to mount an instance called mpdocker and have a same local folder you want to mount.
+example if you want to bind a local (home)folder to the guest.

   ```
   multipass mount $HOME/mpdocker mpdocker:~/mpdocker